pedr19faria/pedr19faria/README.md

 ### Hi there 👋

 I'm currently a physicist student in UFMG, one of the biggest universities in Brazil.
-I'm also doing a scientific initiantion program in Statistics, where I'm studying Agent-Based models applied in things such as Predator-Prey models.
+I'm also doing a scientific initiantion program in Computational Statistics, where I'm studying Agent-Based models applied in Predator-Prey models.
 - 📫 How to reach me: pfariaalbuquerque@gmail.com
 <!--
 **pedr19faria/pedr19faria** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.